kratos47mhs/mall-learning/docs/architect/mall_arch_10.md

 > This article mainly explains the process of uploading files by integrating OSS with Mall.
 It adopts the method of front-end direct transmission after server-side signature.

 ## OSS
 > Alibaba Cloud Object Storage Service (OSS) is a massive, safe, low-cost, and highly reliable cloud storage service provided by Alibaba Cloud.
 OSS can be used to store massive files such as pictures, audio and video, and logs.
-Various terminal devices, Web site programs, and mobile applications can directly write or read data to OSS.
+Various terminal devices, Website programs, and mobile applications can directly write or read data to OSS.

 ### Related concepts in OSS